 I must admit, some days have been easier than others.
 There have been days when the word challenge was exactly the right description of this endeavor, but for the most part I’ve gotten progressively more proficient at incorporating activities that support my health.

 The most significant thing I’ve learned so far is that sometimes it’s the simplest things that have the biggest impact.
 Sure, spending a day at the spa indulging in luxuriously expensive treatments is lovely, but it doesn’t necessarily translate to more health benefits.

 Instead, it’s the little acts of kindness we show ourselves that we remember the most.
-It’s that 15-minute walk we take at lunch, the yoga class we gift ourselves after work, the delicious home-cooked meal that we took extra care preparing.
+It’s the 15-minute walk we take at lunch, the yoga class we gift ourselves after work, the delicious home-cooked meal that we took extra care to prepare.

 The evening walk was a welcome treat.
 First, it provided me with an opportunity to get some much-needed exercise.
 After sitting for such long periods of time, I really needed some physical activity.

 Second, it allowed me to reconnect with my friend.
 We caught up on what we’ve been doing this summer, various projects we’re working on, and ideas for the future – I love people who are idea generators!